Human Disco Ball Dreams Come True!

 So I googled it…. and while I couldn’t find one to purchase, I did fine a few tutorials on how to make my own wearable Disco Ball.
 SCORE!

+I was so excited to create this image.
 And so I set out to create the best Halloween costume ever.
 I learned a lot along the way… including the best kind of glue to use, the best size squares to cut, and the sturdiest way to wear the ball to protect it from getting damaged.
 I will lay it all out for you here.
 If you are so inclined to become a Disco Ball for your next costume party, or to rock out and sparkle on any ordinary day, may I present to you…

 The Human Disco Ball